mzazon/awesome-cloud-projects/aws/sagemaker-model-monitoring/sagemaker-model-monitoring.md

    ```

    The CloudWatch alarms are now actively monitoring for constraint violations and job failures.
 This creates a robust alerting system that detects both data quality issues and operational problems, ensuring comprehensive monitoring coverage and rapid incident response through automated Lambda function execution.

-> **Warning**: CloudWatch alarms may take several minutes to activate after creation.
-Monitor alarm states in the AWS console to verify proper configuration and metric data availability.

 9. **Create Model Quality Monitoring Schedule**: